 Can You Negotiate Refinance Rates?

 Refinance rates aren’t exactly the kind of thing you can negotiate, but you can shop around.
-Getting loan estimates from 2-3 different lenders allows you to compare rates and fees against one another to get the best rate you can.
+Getting loan estimates from 2-3 different lenders allows you to compare rates and fees against one another.
+Then you can negotiate for lower fees or a better rate.

 Types of Refinancing